mattsim/SHRP2-X/README.md

 ### Examples

 Below, some example of annotations you will find in the dataset.
-The sample images has been anonimized.
+The sample images have been anonimized.

 #### Other vehicle lane change